tomjoht/learnapidoc/_docs/contact.md

 no_newsletter: true
 ---

 Feel free to ask me any questions you like.
+It might take me a few days to respond.
 You can contact me directly using the form below:

 <div style="margin-top:30px;"></div>